kyma-project/kyma/docs/compass/08-01-tutorial.md

 ---
-title: Manage your Applications using Kyma and Compass Console UI
+title: Manage your Applications using Kyma and Compass Console UIs
 type: Tutorials
 ---